robertodr/subtree-demo-main/README.md

 # subtree-demo-main
-Demo of Git subtree based on [this article](https://medium.com/@porteneuve/mastering-git-subtrees-943d29a798ec#.mxwgscjs5)
+Main repository for a demo of Git subtrees based on [this article](https://medium.com/@porteneuve/mastering-git-subtrees-943d29a798ec#.mxwgscjs5)